 Like I said at the beginning of this post, hiking etiquette is fairly simple.
 Just make sure that you have done your research on your hiking trail so that you know which rules apply and which don’t.
 Then you can be off climbing mountains, trekking through woods and taking some incredible scenic photographs.

-Do you have any hiking tips or hiking etiquette that I should add to this post?
+Do you have any hiking tips, trai or hiking courtesy to others that I should add to this post?
 Let me know and have fun on the trails with your newfound trail etiquette tips!
 If you aren’t already, follow along with me on Instagram.